 At Jacobs Berger, our attorneys take pride in offering dynamic and individualized legal solutions for our clients across Morris County towns like Morristown, Denville, Madison, Randolph, Rockaway, Florham Park, East Hanover, and all of Northern New Jersey.
-We see our role in the divorce process as the architects of our clients’ futures, and strive to provide the blueprints they need.
+Our child custody agreement attorneys view their role in the child custody process as one where they give practical, goal-oriented advice designed to weigh options and plan for long-term sustainable success.
 Our firm is committed to working with the unique needs and concerns of each one of our clients when it comes to any family law or divorce dispute, including securing temporary child support for parents.

-Call our Morristown offices by dialing (973) 718-7705 or contact us online today for a comprehensive and confidential case assessment with an experienced member of our legal team regarding your temporary child custody dispute and to learn more about how our firm can best serve your needs.
+Call our Morristown offices by dialing (973) 718-7705 or contact us online today for a comprehensive and confidential Strategic Planning Session with an experienced member of our legal team regarding your temporary child custody dispute and to learn more about how our firm can best serve your needs.